explorable-viz/esop2025/ESOP-revision-plan.md

 ## Section 5

-- [ ] [5.1, Qualitative evaluation].
-There isn't much in the way of evaluation here; we just assert that our approach involves less work.
-(In the introduction we also prejudge the outcome, which further undermines any claim to be an evaluation.)
-I think we probably do without this section and merely mention the qualitative benefits in passing as part of the introduction.
-- [ ] The repeated citation of Perera et al. [2022] is painful -- six mentions on the first page alone.
-This is difficult to read but also misrepresents what we actually do -- we don't compare our approach to an existing implementation from 2022, but provide two implementations, one using DDgs, one using traces.
-Just introduce ``trace-based approaches'' once (with multiple supporting citations).
-- [ ] [5.2, Experimental evaluation]
-  - [ ] PureScript paragraph: don't say we compare our system to Perera's 2022 open source implementation but rather that we implemented a trace-based solution as well for comparison purposes.
-We chose PureScript as the implementation language.
 - [ ] Restate RQ1-3 in terms of the things we want to measure/evaluate (drop how/why bits).

 ## More significant changes